CoryParsnipson/godot-experiments/walk/README.md

 ### Wireless debugging on Android

-For every reboot of the computer, you must setup the adb to be connected to the device.
+#### Initial Setup

+These steps need to be done once.

+1. Go to "Debug" in the godot menu and check "Deploy with Remote Debug".
+1. Next, click on "Editor > Editor Settings > Export > Android" and check "Use Wi-Fi for Remote Debug".
 1. Hook up the phone to computer via USB (usb-c to usb-a cable).
 1. Set up android bridge (adb) and add to path.
 Run `adb devices`.
 Make sure the phone is detected.
 1. If not enabled already, go to developer settings and toggle "Enable wireless debugging on".
 Pair the device with the computer (skip this if already paired).
 1. Run `adb tcpip <random port number>`.
 It does not matter which port num you use, as long as nothing else is using it.

+#### Connecting to Device Wirelessly

+These steps need to be repeated every time you want to debug wirelessly.
+(This means after every reboot of the computer or after a certain amount of time, the Android device will automatically disable wireless debugging.)

+1. Browse to "System > Developer Options > Enable Wireless Debugging" on the Android device and toggle this on.
+Keep track of the ip address and port num displayed here.
 1. Run `adb connect <ip address of phone>:<port num of phone>`.
-This should be listed under "IP address & Port" in the Wireless Debugging menu of the developer options.
-1. `adb devices` should now list two entries for the device.
-You can disconnect the usb cable now.
+1. `adb devices` should now list an entry for this device.
 1. Wireless debugging should be set up now.
 You can run the debugger on the device wirelessly by click on the play button that looks like a TV in the upper right corner.
-1. If this is not working, make sure you go to "Debug" in the godot menu and check "Deploy with Remote Debug".
-1. Next, click on "Editor > Editor Settings > Export > Android" and check "Use Wi-Fi for Remote Debug".